-Since the initial issue of options 336,000 (2008: 135,000) options have lapsed as a result of employees ceasing their employment with the Group and electing not to exercise their options.
+Since the initial issue of options and to the date of this report 834,500 options have lapsed as a result of employees ceasing their employment with the Group and electing not to exercise their options.
+During the financial year ended 30 June 2010, 371,000 (2009: 336,000) options have lapsed as a result of employees ceasing their employment with the Group and electing not to exercise their options.

-There were no options exercised in or since the end of the current financial year.
+On 29 January 2010 10,000 employee options with an issue and strike price of 19 cents were exercised.
+There were no other options exercised in or since the end of the current financial year.